ShrutiPatelia/sql/02_activities/assignments/Assignment2.md

 ```
 Your answer...
-Type 1 is overwrite architecture where each customer's address information and previous data is overwritten with new information.
+Type 1 is overwriting architecture where each customer's address information and previous data is overwritten with new information.
 This method will not retain historical address data.

+Type 1 Table

+Customer_address
+Customer_ID
+Address
+City
+Province_or_State
+Area_code
+Country

 Type 2 is a retain changes architecture where a new record is created for each customer's address when they change or update their address.
 This will allow keeping previous data on addresses.
+The ‘IsCurrent’ and ‘last_updated’ columns help identify the customer’s current address.

+Type 2 Table

+Customer_address
+Customer_ID	FK
+Address
+City
+Province_or_State
+Area_code
+Country
+Initial_entry	 Date when address was entered in the system
+Last_updated	Date when the address was updated
+IsCurrent	Flag indicating if the address is the current one

 ***